 Please see the chart below to determine maximum Medicare annual reimbursements and the payout schedule.

 Bonus payments for EPs who practice predominantly in a geographic Health Professional Shortage Area (HPSA) will be made as separate lump-sum payments no later than 120 days after the end of the calendar year for which the EP was eligible for the bonus payment.
-Please note that the 90-day reporting period an EP selects does not affect the amount of the EHR incentive payments.
+Please note that the reporting period the EP selects does not affect the amount of the EHR incentive payments.
 The Medicare EHR incentive payments to EPs are based on 75% of the estimated allowed charges for covered professional services furnished by the EP during the entire payment year.
-If the EP has not met the $24,000 threshold in allowed charges at the time of attestation, CMS will hold the incentive payment until the EP meets the threshold as described above.
+If the EP has not met the threshold in allowed charges at the time of the attestation, CMS will hold the incentive payment until the EP meets the threshold as described above.

 Please note that the Medicaid incentives will be paid by the States, but the timing will vary according to State.
 Please contact your State Medicaid Agency for more details about payment.